-One of my absolute favourite meals from the 3 week long Sirtfood Diet, this Easy Peasy Chicken Curry is quick to prepare, uses only a handful of ingredients and tastes fabulous.
+Inspired by one of my absolute favourite meals from the Sirtfood Diet, this Easy Peasy Chicken Curry is quick to prepare, uses only a handful of ingredients and tastes fabulous.
 It’s much healthier than a takeaway and, dare I say it, even tastier than many takeaway chicken curries I have had.

 I love this chicken curry so much.
 It was certainly one of the best meals I ate whilst I was on the Sirtfood Diet.
 And my version is so easy peasy to make.
 It’s perfect for a simple midweek dinner when you are in a hurry, but don’t want to compromise on flavour.

-I did hesitate a bit as to whether to share this one on my blog or not, though, as I have 5 quick and easy chicken curries on my blog already!!
-Including my most popular recipe of all time: Quick Chicken Curry.
+I did hesitate a bit as to whether to share this one on my blog or not, though, as I have so many quick and easy chicken curries on my blog already!!
+Including one of my most popular recipes of all time: Easy Chicken Rogan Josh.
 But in the end I felt I had to share this one, as it was just so good, not to mention healthy – so much goodness from the chicken thighs, coconut milk, onion, garlic, chilli, ginger and turmeric!